carloslbello/airship/README.md

 - It is *required* to install Airship through `pip`.
 [Download `pip`](https://pip.pypa.io/en/stable/installing.html#install-pip).
 - Steam Cloud functionality depends on having Steam installed, logged in, and running while Airship is running.
 [Download Steam](https://store.steampowered.com/about).
 - iCloud functionality depends on running Airship on OS X 10.10 Yosemite or above, being logged into iCloud, and having iCloud Drive synchronization enabled in System Preferences.
 - Banner Saga save image preview functionality requires a [Pillow](https://python-pillow.github.io) installation.
 Download it through `pip` by doing `pip install pillow`.
-Note that this will cause a significant increase in memory usage and run time length when running Airship.
+This is optional and save games will be synchronized even if Pillow is not installed.

 Download the latest release by running `pip install airship` and adding appropriate modules (like `pip install airship airship-steamcloud airship-icloud`).